Morsink Icon Gallery: History

 Morsink Icon Gallery was established in 1977 as Jan Morsink Ikonen in Hengelo, Netherlands by Jan Morsink, who started the gallery out of interest for the art of the Orthodox world.
 After his death in 1992, his two sons, the art historian Simon Morsink and Hugo Morsink, who worked at that time as a real estate agent, continued the work of their father.
-They moved the gallery to Amsterdam and focused on an international clientele.
-At that time the gallery started participating in art fairs such as TEFAF Maastricht, TEFAF Basel, PAN Amsterdam, and Olympia London.
+They moved the gallery to Keizersgracht 454 in Amsterdam and focused on an international clientele.
+They also started participating in art fairs such as TEFAF Maastricht, TEFAF Basel, PAN Amsterdam, and Olympia London.
 In 2016 the name of the gallery was changed in Morsink Icon Gallery.

-The gallery is located in Amsterdam at Keizersgracht 454.
+In May 2022, Simon and Hugo announced the gallery would close its doors on 1 July 2022.